Electoral registration in the United Kingdom: Registration process from 1832

-In 1832 the overseers of the poor in each parish, who at that time compiled information relevant to electoral qualifications in order to collect local taxes, were given the additional task of compiling the electoral register.
-The new Act of Parliament required that on 20 June in each year in the counties, the overseers publish a notice calling on prospective voters to make a claim and prove their eligibility to vote.
+Under the Representation of the People Act 1832 (2 & 3 Will.
+4. c.
+45) the overseers of the poor in each parish, who at that time compiled information relevant to electoral qualifications in order to collect local taxes, were given the additional task of compiling the electoral register.
+The new act of Parliament required that on 20 June in each year in the counties, the overseers publish a notice calling on prospective voters to make a claim and prove their eligibility to vote.
 Once an elector had done so, he would be re-listed every time unless his circumstances or eligibility changed.
 In July, the overseers in the counties would compile a draft register for elections to be held in the coming year.
 If any elector's eligibility was challenged, the objection was recorded and the elector was given notice to appeal.
 The list of objections was published during the first two weeks of September.

 In the boroughs, the rate-book—which the overseers already compiled—provided a natural basis for the electoral register.
 An elector who had paid his rates up to the start of the registration period did not need to make a claim, unless there had been a change of address or qualification.
 By 20 July the assessors and collectors of taxes had to report to the overseers the names of those who were in arrears with payment of their rates.
 The overseers then compiled a draft electoral register of all those they considered as being qualified to vote.
 Separate lists of people qualified to vote by virtue of their status as freemen of the borough were prepared by the Town Clerk.
 The combined lists of all prospective voters were published by the last day of July.
 Anyone else who claimed to be qualified to vote or who objected was required to give notice to the overseers.